Resplendent quetzal: Taxonomy

-Two subspecies are recognized, P. m. mocinno and P. m. costaricensis, although there is an ongoing debate in the scientific community about whether costaricensis should be recognized as a distinct species.
-The specific epithet mocinno is a Latinization of the name of the biologist José Mariano M. Mociño, a mentor of his.
+Two subspecies are recognized, P. m. mocinno and P. m. costaricensis, although there is an ongoing debate about whether costaricensis should be recognized as a distinct species.
+The bird was named "Pharomachrus Mocinno" by Pablo de la Llave to honor an early Mexican naturalist, José Mariano Mociño, a member of a scientific expedition to Guatemala.
+The specific epithet mocinno is a Latinization of the Mociño surname.

 Description

 The resplendent quetzal is the largest trogon.
 It is 36 to 40 cm long; in the nominate subspecies, the tail streamers measure between 31 cm and 100.5 cm, with the median being 75 cm for males.
 The nominate subspecies weighs about 210 g, while the subspecies costaricensis is slightly smaller than the nominate race, with shorter wings and bills.
 The tail plumes are shorter and narrower, measuring between 32 cm and 86 cm, with the median being 63 cm.